nagayyaguddadmath/SpringBootRestInMemDBAngularJS/README.md

 5) Application has been developed using Spring Boot
 6) Hibernate second level cache has been done using hazelcast cache
 7) Password in database has been encoded using BASE64 encoding
-8) Integration tests have been written using REST-ASSURED API's
+8) Integration tests have been written using REST-ASSURED API's (class name: UserControllerIntegrationTest)
-9) Unit testing has been done using Mockito
+9) Unit testing has been done using Mockito (class name: UserServiceUnitTest)

 To Run and Deploy locally using spring boot: